Social Media Policy

 Ensure POPIA and RICA compliance for monitoring provisions

-Communicate and obtain employee acknowledgements
+Communicate the policy and obtain employee acknowledgements

 Frequently Asked Questions